octfx/WikiJournalBot/README.md

 Set `LIST_END_TEMPLATE` in `.env` to the template that denotes the end of the list.

 Run `composer install --no-dev` in the folder where `.env` resides.
-Run `php bot.php` to start the update process.
+Run `php bot.php updateArticleLists` to start the update process.